A successful CRM implementation begins with setting clear, achievable goals that align with your business needs and team objectives.

 Super Users – people who will use the CRM day-to-day and understand your business processes.
 Involve this group in the whole project lifecycle to increase buy-in and adoption rate.
 After all, the aim is to give people a system that makes day-to-day life easier for them.

 During your buying process, make sure to ask the CRM sales rep what kind of support is available during the implementation.
-In Gold-Vision’s case, each new customer has their own experienced CRM Project Consultant.
+In Gold-Vision’s case, each new customer has their own experienced CRM project manager.
 They help you, challenge you, and are responsible for delivering a successful CRM on time and on budget.
 A good CRM Project Team will take the pressure off your internal team.

 3) Follow a clear, phased implementation plan